mthenw/heroku-buildpack-vertx/README.md

 # Heroku buildpack: Vert.x

+**This repository is no longer actively maintained.
+I suggest using docker plugin for heroku.**

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for [Vert.x](http://vertx.io/) apps.
 Example application [vertx-sample](https://github.com/mthenw/vertx-sample).

 Currently it uses following versions: